Equidistribution of rational subspaces and their shapes: Abstract

 \section{Abstract}

 To any $k$-dimensional subspace of $\Q^n$ one can naturally associate a point in the Grassmannian $\Grk(\R)$ and two shapes of lattices of rank $k$ and $n-k$ respectively.
-These lattices originate by intersecting the $k$-dimensional subspace with the lattice $\Z^n$.
-Using unipotent dynamics we prove simultaneous equidistribution of all of these objects under a congruence conditions when $(k,n) \neq (2,4)$.
+These lattices originate by intersecting the $k$-dimensional subspace and its orthogonal with the lattice $\Z^n$.
+Using unipotent dynamics we prove simultaneous equidistribution of all of these objects under congruence conditions when $(k,n) \neq (2,4)$.